 Can You Freeze Syrniki?

 Yes!
-To freeze Syrniki, layer them in an airtight container stacked between freezer paper or parchment paper.
+To freeze, layer the cheese pancakes in an airtight container stacked between freezer paper or parchment paper.
 Label the container with the date and contents, and freeze for up to 3 months.

 To reheat, thaw the Syrniki to room temperature and then use the microwave or bake at 350F until warm.